 How soon will I recover?

-You will need to stay off work and away from groups of people for 2 weeks.
+You will need to stay home from work and away from groups of people for 2 weeks.
 This is to avoid catching a cold, which could result in an infection.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.